Peer Tutoring Program

 - Tutors and tutees are expected to maintain good communication and be responsive to one another.

-- Tutors and tutees are expected to give advanced notice when a tutoring session must be cancelled.
+- Tutors and tutees are expected to give advance notice when a tutoring session must be cancelled.

 - Tutees who fail to show up to their tutoring sessions two or more times will be contacted and may have their tutoring privileges revoked.